 Why Social Media Is Important For Your Business

 Social media is a part of our everyday lives and essential for business.
-Whether your field service business is small and family-owned, a large enterprise, or somewhere in between, there is tremendous value and endless opportunities on social media, such as increasing your customer base, building and nurturing relationships with existing customers, reputation management, and more.
+Whether your field service business is small and family-owned, a large enterprise, or somewhere in between, there is a tremendous value and endless opportunities on social media, such as increasing your customer base, building and nurturing relationships with existing customers, reputation management, and more.

 Social media provides a direct outlet for communication with current and potential customers.
 What are they saying about your business or the industry in general?
 What are their needs, wants, and interests?
 How can your service help solve their problems or make their lives more convenient?
 Or, how can you improve your service?
 People tend to be open and vocal on social media.
 If they are unhappy about something you will hear about it, quickly.
 Users can tweet at or message you right away, leave a review, or simply create a post expressing their feelings to their network.
 If they are ecstatic about something, they will rave about your service to their friends and family and provide recommendations.
 92% of consumers trust recommendations from friends and family, and 88% of users trust recommendations written by other consumers as much as they trust recommendations from personal contacts.

-If you visit your town Facebook group you will likely notice a post along the lines of “Hey!
+If you visit your town’s Facebook group you will likely notice a post along the lines of “Hey!
 I am new to town and looking for a landscaping company.
 Has anyone had any great experiences with a company they can recommend?”
 If loyal customers jump in and recommend your business, the first thing that the person asking will do is click through to your Facebook page – before your website.
-So, your page must be active (frequent posts, up to date hours of operation, phone number, email address, website, mission, etc.) If you have a page but have not posted since 2016, the hours aren’t current, or your contact information isn’t accurate, it may give the impression that you are not in business anymore.
+So, your page must be active (frequent posts, up-to-date hours of operation, phone number, email address, website, mission, etc.) If you have a page but have not posted since 2016, the hours aren’t current, or your contact information isn’t accurate, it may give the impression that you are not in business anymore.

 Furthermore, social media provides an opportunity to humanize your brand.
-People do business with people they know, like and trust.
+People do business with people they know, like, and trust.
 Awareness leads to engagement, engagement leads to trust, and consistent interactions with customers can lead to loyalty.

 Pre-Planning Your Social Strategy